-Ethanol-based extraction is more effective in extracting especially terpenes, but an ethanol-based extract needs a more extensive filtering process.
+But ethanol-based extraction is more effective in extracting especially terpenes, but also needs a more extensive filtering process.

-You can read more about the different extraction methods used to produce CBD oil a bit later in the article.
+You can read more about the different extraction methods used to produce CBD oil by clicking the link below:

 - Other cannabinoids,

 Some of these hemp-derived compounds like waxes, chlorophylls, and lipids, make this raw hemp-extract inconvenient to consume.
 They have a bitter taste and make the extract extremely thick and sticky.

 To remove these unwanted compounds, this raw extract then undergoes a filtering process like distillation or winterization.

 This filtering process is another step that can result in CBD oils having a widely different biochemical composition.

 This filtering process can go so far that in the end, only the CBD is left, and every other compound that was in the raw hemp extract is filtered out.

 The most common compounds that get filtered out of a raw hemp-extract are: